GEO - Community Practicum

 The experiential component of the GEO program is a 10-week work placement at a community organization.
 This placement serves as a structured opportunity for students to bring their expertise to bear on important community issues, positioning them to become leaders in public policy and public service.

 Some students applying to GEO already have specific institutions in mind, but this is by no means a requirement.
 Between the Center for Civic Engagement and Chicago Field Studies, GEO is connected to over 100 organizations in Chicago and Evanston.
 Once admitted to the program, each student works one-on-one with GEO staff to secure a placement that matches his/her interests.
-Typically, students work 15-32 hours/week on a project they develop with their work supervisor.
+Typically, students work 10-20 hours per week on a project they develop with their work supervisor.
 We have successfully placed students in humanities, STEM, and social sciences at all stages of doctoral study.

 Past placements have included: